SaifOmran/Obsidian/Git & Github/Git.md

 >HEAD is just a file that contains pointer that points to the SHA value of the commit object that also appears in the working directory.

- - What if I moved the HEAD back and I want to move it forward ? we use
+ - What if I moved the HEAD back and I want to move it forward ?
+We use
 ```Git
 git reset --hard HEAD@{number of commit}
 ```